sitkatech/rio/README.md

 - Over the longer term, consider opportunities to generate additional benefits from fallowed land such as groundwater recharge basins and wildlife habitat.
 - Exploring water trading policies, including reducing water trading transaction costs and facilitate effective accounting and management of available water resources.

-This project is a collaborative effort by the Rosedale-Rio Bravo Water Storage District (https://www.rrbwsd.com), Environmental Defense Fund (https://www.edf.org), Westwater Research (http://www.waterexchange.com), and Sitka Technology Group (https://sitkatech.com).
+This project is a collaborative effort by the Rosedale-Rio Bravo Water Storage District (https://www.rrbwsd.com), Environmental Defense Fund (https://www.edf.org), Westwater Research (http://www.waterexchange.com), and Environmental Science Associates (https://esassoc.com).

 Please contact support@sitkatech.com with any questions about this project.